altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Juan was looking at doors, exits.~
 ~A silence on the line~
 "AG::Are you at the market again, Juan?"
-"J::I didn't think... look, never mind - I'm on my way back."
+"JL::I didn't think... look, never mind - I'm on my way back."
 *Juan walked to the door, intent on leaving...*
-"J::See you soon."
+"JL::See you soon."
 *He hung up the phone.*
 ~He stood there a moment, his eyes closed.~
 *He inhaled sharply.*
-"J::Fuck all that noise - I'm out."
+"JL::Fuck all that noise - I'm out."
 'Dubai'
 ~Juan's never been to Dubai~
 }